maevadevs/Learn-SQL-Server/1-dml/02-sorting-data/01-order-by.md

 ORDER BY city DESC, first_name ASC;
 ```

-It is possible to sort the result set by a column that does not appear on the select list but exists on the table
+Note that it is possible to sort the result set by a column that does not appear on the select list but exists on the table

 ```sql
 -- State is not in the list but in the table